bioinformed/glu-genetics/docs/modules/index.rst

 :Date: |today|

-Genotype Library and Utilities (GLU) is a suite of tools for statistical geneticists, epidemiologists, statisticicians and analysis working with large sets of Single Nucleotide Polymorphism (SNP) in order to find associations between specific variants and specific phenotypes.
+Genotype Library and Utilities (GLU) is a suite of tools for statistical geneticists, epidemiologists, statisticians and analysis working with large sets of Single Nucleotide Polymorphism (SNP) in order to find associations between specific variants and specific phenotypes.